shay0129/ctf-challenge-solution/README.md

-# CTF Challenge: TLS Vulnerable Server and Client Analysis
+# CTF Challenge: TLS Handshake and Encryption Algorithms

 ## **Introduction**
 This repository contains a Capture The Flag (CTF) challenge that simulates vulnerabilities in TLS communication.
 Participants will analyze traffic, fix clients, and create secure communications using cryptography, reverse engineering, and network analysis tools.